silverwind/default-gateway/README.md

 > Get the default network gateway, cross-platform.

-Obtains the network gateway through `exec` calls to OS routing interfaces.
+Obtains the machine's default gateway through `exec` calls to OS routing interfaces.
 Supports Linux, macOS and Windows.
 On Linux, the `ip` command must be available (usually provided by the `iproute2` package).

 ## Installation